csulbying/web-app-dev/01-setup/setup.md

 ## 2 Install VS Code

 VS Code is a free, open source, simple, and powerful Integrated Development Environment (IDE) for web application development.
 It has many plugins that provide many functions in addition to its core features.
-It has built-in support for Git.
+It supports many operating systems and has built-in support for Git.

+Go to [https://code.visualstudio.com/download](https://code.visualstudio.com/download) to download it for your operating systems.

 The Youtube video [Visual Studio Code Intro & Setup](https://youtu.be/fnPhJHN0jTE) is an introduction to basic VS Code tasks.

-Go to [https://code.visualstudio.com/download](https://code.visualstudio.com/download) to download it for your operating systems.
+Some highlights of the video are:

+- Use Command Palette (F1) to find any command.
+For example, in Mac, type `shell command` to find the `Shell Command: Install 'code' comand in PATH` command, click it and restart the terminal to run `code` from a terminal.
+- Unlike the video, you change the settings directly.
+The recommended settings are
+  - Auto Save: onFocusChange
+  - Tab Size: 2
+  - Word Wrap: on
+- Familiar with the commonly used keyboard shortcuts.
+- Know the code emmit such as `.class`, `#id`, `li*4`, `!+Tab` etc.
+- Suggested Extensions
+  - Bracket Pair Colorizer 2: colors for barcket pairs
+  - VSCode-Icons: icons for different file types
+  - Path Intellisense: auto complete of file paths
+  - ESLint: check JavaScript syntax

+## 3 Recommended Git Workflow with VS Code

 You can perform basic git functions such as commit, push and pull within VS Code IDE -- this is much easy.
+The late part of  [the VS Code video](https://youtu.be/fnPhJHN0jTE?t=1912) shows the Git operations built into the VS Code.
 The workflow now becomes the following:

 ### Step 1: Create a Github Repository

 Create a new repository in Github.
 To add an appropriate `.gitignore` file, please select the "Node".
 Optionally, you can select a license to add a license copyright file and create a `README` file.

-### Step 2: Clone the Github Repository
+### Step 2: Clone the Repository

 In your Github repoistory page, you can find the url.
-In your computer, open a terminal (or `cmd` or `power shell` window in Windos),use `git clone remote-repository-url` to clone the github repository to a folder in your local computer.
+In your computer, open a terminal (`cmd` or `power shell` in Windows), use `git clone remote-repository-url` to clone the github repository to a folder in your local computer.
 The command will create a new folder named after the repository name.

 ### Step 3: Use VS Code to open the cloned folder